ibm-cloud-docs/satellite/debug-location.md

 **Steps to resolve**

 [Assign](/docs/satellite?topic=satellite-locations#setup-control-plane) at least 2 hosts to each of the 3 zones for the location itself, to run control plane operations.
-If you did assign at least 2 hosts in each of the 3 zones:
+If you did assign at least 2 hosts in each of the 3 zones, follow these steps.

 1. Check the CPU and memory size of the hosts.
 The hosts must have at least 4 vCPU and 16 memory.
 2. Make sure that the [hosts meet the minimum requirements](/docs/satellite?topic=satellite-host-reqs) to use in {{site.data.keyword.satelliteshort}}, such as operating system and networking configuration.
 3. [Log in to debug the host machines](/docs/satellite?topic=satellite-ts-hosts-login).